Fires are commonly covered by insurance, but does coverage extend to wildfires?

 If you're a California resident, you may often hear from authorities that there is no longer a "wildfire season" — the threat of wildfires is now a year-round concern.

 Much of the state is vulnerable to wildfires — especially communities that lie along the coast and in the forested regions of northern California, but with the right conditions, they can occur just about anywhere in the state.
 Each passing year ushers in reports of monumental losses that break records.

-A fire claim on your record can be quite impactful; on average, rates were hiked by 21% after a fire claim.
+A fire claim on your record can be quite impactful; on average, rates were hiked by 22% after a fire claim.
 Fires cause the highest increase in premiums nationally.
-See the below table to see data on up to three fire claims.
+See the below table to see data on up to two fire claims.

 |Number of Claims||Average Annual Premium||% Difference|

 |1 Fire Claim||$1,800||22%|

 If you're looking for cheap homeowners insurance after a wildfire claim, take a look at some of the post-fire claim rates from top insurance companies below to get started in your search.
 Remember that our rate-gathering methodology likely does not match your own homeowners profile exactly.